 "On the basis that I would be the first to complain if I felt we had not had a good service from Shoosmiths,I just wanted to let you know of the excellent support we have had from Paul Carney on a difficult pensions issue.
 Rapid understanding of the problem,the finding of a clear solution, clear communication with the other party (LPFA) and help with negotiations - all excellent.This was a very important issue for the University and it was handled very well by Paul. "

 CLIENT: Paul Bowler, Deputy Chief Executive, London Metropolitan University

 Paul is an experienced pensions lawyer who advises employers, trustees and public bodies on the legal aspects of all matters relating to pensions.
-He has a particular expertise in dealing with public sector pensions and has written nationally recognised practice notes in relation to dealing with such schemes.
+He has a particular expertise in dealing with public sector pensions and has written nationally recognised practice notes in relation to dealing with, for instance, the Local Government Pension Scheme and the NHS Pension Scheme.
 Paul is experienced in drafting scheme-related documentation as well as providing ongoing advice on the day to day running of pension schemes and on questions of automatic enrolment.

 Paul regularly provides support to both companies and trustees with the pensions aspects of corporate transactions.

 Paul has a reputation for his ability clearly to explain (often) complex legal points.
 He does this in a way which helps clients to focus on their commercial issues (rather than getting bogged down in the technical, legal minutiae).
 Clients and colleagues find his approach is practical and user-friendly.

 - advised a (multi-national) employer in relation to the rationalisation of its pension provision.
 Phase 1 completed early in 2018 and involved the merger of three of its occupational pension schemes;